Cross Country Wireless Beverage Antenna Amplifier

 Cross Country Wireless have designed a "masthead" amplifier for a Beverage antenna and a Multicoupler to feed five receivers from one Beverage antenna .

-The Beverage antenna amplifier and Multicoupler are still in development but this web page details some testing done as part of a talk at the Bolton Wireless Club on 22nd October 2018.
+The Beverage Antenna Amplifier is now available (see below) but this web page details some testing done as part of a talk at the Bolton Wireless Club on 22nd October 2018.

 To make a temporary portable Beverage antenna a 40m length of wire was laid across a car park from SW to NE.
 This was fed to the amplifier with a 10m square of wire (a Loop on Ground antenna used for a later demonstration) being used as a counterpoise ground.
 The end of the 40m wire was left open circuit.
 This actually replicates at HF Beverage's original test of his Wave antenna idea in the 1920's.